Noisy Bathroom Fan

 Noisy Bathroom Exhaust Fan With Wobbling Wheel

-Second One: Enlarged Diameter.
+Second One: Enlarged Diameter of the Wheel hole

 - Take out the push retainer clip or retainer washer sitting on the top of the shaft.